Kyler Murray: 2021

 In Week 17 against the Dallas Cowboys, Murray and the Cardinals bounced back, beating the Cowboys 25–22, with Murray throwing for 263 yards and two touchdowns.
 Coming into Week 18, the Cardinals were one game back of the Los Angeles Rams in the NFC West standings, needing a Rams loss and a Cardinals win in order to overtake them.
-In the season finale against the Seattle Seahawks, Murray passed for 240 yards and one touchdown to go with 35 rushing yards.
-Despite this, the Cardinals lost 38–30, eliminating them from potentially winning the NFC West for the first time since 2015, as the Los Angeles Rams had lost earlier that day to the San Francisco 49ers.
+In the season finale against the Seahawks, Murray passed for 240 yards and one touchdown to go with 35 rushing yards.
+Despite this, the Cardinals lost 38–30, eliminating them from potentially winning the NFC West for the first time since 2015, as the Rams had lost earlier that day to the 49ers.

 Murray finished the 2021 regular season with 3,787 passing yards, 24 passing touchdowns, and 10 interceptions to go along with 88 carries for 423 rushing yards and 5 rushing touchdowns in 14 games played.
 Murray also made the Pro Bowl for a second straight season.

-On January 17, 2022, Murray made his NFL postseason debut in the Wild Card Round, losing to the Los Angeles Rams 34–11.
+On January 17, 2022, Murray made his NFL postseason debut in the Wild Card Round, losing to the Rams 34–11.
 Murray struggled throughout the game, throwing for just 137 yards, two interceptions, and zero touchdowns, as well as setting a career low in passer rating (40.9).
 He was ranked 57th by his fellow players on the NFL Top 100 Players of 2022.